anteo/echopen/README.md

 Convenience methods for `CONNECT`, `DELETE`, `GET`, `HEAD`, `OPTIONS`, `PATCH`, `POST`, `PUT`, and `TRACE` follow the same function signature as above, minus the method.

-## WithMiddlewares

-This config helper passes one or more middleware functions to the underlying echo `Add` function.
-The list of middleware is prepended with the route wrapper validation function, which ensures if security requirements are specified, at least one is fulfilled.
-This does not check the the security scheme has successfully authenticated the request, only that required values are passed in the correct part of the request for at least one security scheme, or `ErrSecurityRequirementsNotMet` is returned.

-## WithTags
+## Configuration Functions

+- `WithOperationID` -Overrides the `operationId` field ot the OpenAPI Operation object with the given string.
+By default `operationId` is set to a sensible value by interpolating the path and method into a unique string.
+- `WithDescription` - Sets the OpenAPI Operation description field, trimming any leading/trailing whitespace.
-Adds a tag to the OpenAPI Operation object for this route with the given name.
+- `WithTags` - Adds a tag to the OpenAPI Operation object for this route with the given name.
 This tag must have been registered first using `WithSpecTag` or it will panic.

-## WithOperationID

-Overrides the `operationId` field ot the OpenAPI Operation object with the given string.
-By default `operationId` is set to a sensible value by interpolating the path and method into a unique string.

-## WithDescription

-Sets the OpenAPI Operation description field, trimming any leading/trailing whitespace.

-## WithSecurityRequirement
+- `WithMiddlewares` - Passes one or more middleware functions to the underlying echo `Add` function.
+See Security for more information.

-Adds an OpenAPI Security Requirement object to the OpenAPI Operation.
+- `WithSecurityRequirement` - Adds an OpenAPI Security Requirement object to the OpenAPI Operation.
 A Security Scheme of the same name must have been registered or it will panic.

-## WithOptionalSecurity

-Adds an empty Security Requirement to the Operation.
+- `WithOptionalSecurity`- Adds an empty Security Requirement to the Operation.
 This allows the route validation middleware to treat all other Security Requirement as optional.

 # Route Groups